wangrat/python-genai/README.md

 ### API Selection

+By default, the SDK uses the beta API endpoints provided by Google to support preview features in the APIs.
+The stable API endpoints can be selected by setting the API version to `v1`.

 To set the API version use `http_options`.
 For example, to set the API version to `v1` for Vertex AI: